-The COVAR function takes two arrays as its arguments and returns a single value.
+Either COVARIANCE function takes two arrays as its arguments and returns a single value.
 The value can be positive or negative.
 A positive value means that the two arrays of data tend to move in the same direction: If data set A increases (or decreases), then data set B also increases (or decreases).
 A negative value means that the two data sets tend to move in opposite directions: When A increases, B decreases, and vice versa.
 The covariance's absolute value reflects the strength of the relationship.

-When COVAR returns 0, there is no relationship between the two sets of data.
+When COVARIANCE.S or COVARIANCE.P returns 0, there is no relationship between the two sets of data.